rpalermodrums/ryanpalermo-dot-dev/apps/blog/src/content/posts/support-inbox.md

 ---

 ## Lists are not boring.
-They are merciful.
+They are merciful

 The support inbox will also teach you to respect the humble list.